List of assignments

 What is the policy on late assignments?

-In Winter Quarter 2024, assignments will be due weekly Tuesday 5pm.
-On-time submission is awarded a small bonus that boosts course grade.
+Assignments will be due weekly Tuesday 5pm.
+On-time submissions are awarded a small reward that boosts course grade.
 After the deadline is a 2-day grace period that allows late submission with no penalty.
 All submissions are expected by end of the grace period.
 Read our course late policy for specifics.

 What is the assignment collaboration policy?